-On the show this week, I feature the story-songs from the James Low Western Front, and the new live album from fingerstyle guitarist Richard Gilewitz.
-I’ll also play tracks from new releases by Beth Cahill, Chatham Street, and the Sultans of String, among other talented artists.
-Tune in this Saturday at 8pm to Fresh Folk on Utah Public Radio.
+On the show this week, I feature new releases from powerful female singer-songwriters: Jennifer Drummey, and Antje Duvekot.
+I’ll also play tracks from new albums by Kate Campbell, Sarah McQuaid, and Mike + Ruthy, among other talented artists.
+Tune in and listen this Saturday at 8pm to Fresh Folk on Utah Public Radio.

 The RAPZ (Recreation, Arts, Parks and Zoos) tax is on the ballot this year for renewal this year.
 The tax was approved by a large margin originally, and is a tax of a tenth of one percent, a small portion of which is given to the state for collection purposes, the rest is put toward community organizations in Cache Valley.

 In his new book, "Apocalyptic Planet: Field Guide to the Ever Ending Earth" author Craig Childs makes it clear that our planet is not stable, and alternate futures, not all of them pretty, are waiting in the wings.
 He refutes the idea of an apocalyptic end, and points instead to the inevitable end in some of the most physically challenging places on the globe.
 From Chile to Iowa and the Bering Sea, he looks to the past to see the possible ends of the earth.
 Childs is our guest on Access Utah today.

 In honor of UPR’s pledge drive, I’m presenting a foot-stomping bluegrass show this week, with featured artists The Steel Wheels and the Evie Ladin Band.
 I’ll also play tunes from new releases by Blue Mule, Molasses Creek and Mariel Vandersteel, to name just a few.
 Join me this Saturday at 8pm for Fresh Folk on Utah Public Radio